troglobit/troglobit.github.io/content/projects/finit.md

 log size=100k count=4

 # Services to be monitored and respawned as needed
-service [S12345] watchdogd -L -f                 -- System watchdog daemon service [S12345] syslogd -n -b 3 -D              -- System log daemon service [S12345] <pid/syslogd> klogd -n          -- Kernel log daemon service   [2345] lldpd -d -c -M1 -H0 -i          -- LLDP daemon (IEEE 802.1ab)
+service [S12345] watchdogd -L -f                             -- System watchdog daemon service [S12345] syslogd -n -b 3 -D                          -- System log daemon service [S12345] <pid/syslogd> klogd -n                      -- Kernel log daemon service   [2345] env:-/etc/conf.d/lldpd lldpd -d $LLDPD_OPTS -- LLDP daemon (IEEE 802.1ab)

 # The BusyBox ntpd does not use syslog when running in the foreground
 # So we use this trick to redirect stdout/stderr to a log file.
 The